CPA Exam Study Group Quick Facts

 CPA Exam Study Group Activities for REG

 The Regulation (REG) exam covers federal taxation and business law.
-Your group should make sure to study the most current laws and regulations for the REG CPA exam as they are updated yearly.
+Your group should make sure to study the most current laws and regulations for the REG CPA Exam as they are updated yearly.

 CPA Study Group REG Activities

-• Use flashcards to test memorization of concepts related to ethics, professional responsibilities, federal tax procedures, business law, federal taxation of property transactions, federal taxation of individuals, and federal taxation of entities.
+• Use flashcards to test memorization of concepts related to ethics, professional responsibilities, federal tax procedures, business law, federal taxation of property transactions, federal taxation of individuals, and federal taxation of entities

 • Compare practice exams and help with each other’s strengths and weaknesses